jennyjyu/TDT4140/README.md

 **Now you should see the project files from GitLab in Android Studio**
 ### Add necessary file to your repository
+This is only required if you need to make code changes.
 *  Create a new file called `local.properties` **Not in a subfolder, just next to README.md etc.**
 *  Addt this line to it `sdk.dir=/home/USER/Android/Sdk` with USER being your PC username